-Known as the ‘Silicon Valley of Europe’, the Thames Valley is a superb success story.
-Considered one of the most economically vibrant and well-connected communities in the UK, we are home to some of the world’s most successful global brands, innovative small businesses, and novel new generation entrepreneurs.
+Considered one of the most economically vibrant and well-connected communities in the UK, the Thames Valley is home to some of the world’s most successful global brands, innovative small businesses, and novel new generation entrepreneurs.
 The ability to work within a networked business community has helped many foreign-owned companies to quickly expand into an established marketplace.